AQuadic/chat.space_nextjs/.github/instructions/memory.instruction.md

 ## Coding Patterns

+2025-08-10: Enhancement: WhatsappHeader hero image now anchored at the bottom of its section for all screen sizes.
+Used flex and objectPosition for reliable alignment.
+No errors found after implementation.
+Solution validated visually and with error checks.
+2025-08-10: Feature implementation complete: WhatsappHeader.tsx updated for mobile responsiveness and improved appearance.
+Used flex-col-reverse for stacking, responsive Tailwind classes for spacing, font sizes, and image handling.
+Images now use object-contain and fill for better scaling.
+All changes validated with no errors found.
+Ready for final review.

 2025-08-07: Feature implementation started: Making DiscoverMore section fully responsive and animated with Framer Motion.
 Will use motion.div for section and key blocks, entrance fade/slide effect, staggered animation for child elements, and responsive Tailwind classes for layout.
 Will validate animation and responsiveness and update memory after completion.
 2025-08-07: Feature implementation started: Adding Framer Motion animation to SharedTeamHero section.
 Will use motion.div for section and key blocks, entrance fade/slide effect, staggered animation for child elements. 'use client' directive required for Next.js client-side rendering.
 Will validate animation and update memory after completion.
 2025-08-07: UI enhancement applied: Updated ExploreByCategories.tsx to display category cards in responsive multi-column layout using Tailwind grid (grid-cols-1 sm:grid-cols-2 lg:grid-cols-3).
 Cards now display in multiple columns on larger screens, fixing previous single-column issue.
 No errors found after implementation.
 Visual layout validated and memory updated.